cooleydw494/codemonkeys/README.md

 If a monkey name is not provided, CodeMonkeys will check the .env file for a DEFAULT_MONKEY variable.
 If it exists, it will load the corresponding monkey configuration from the ../monkeys/[DEFAULT_MONKEY] directory.

-You can create a backup of your current `main.py` file at any time by running `monk backup-main "optional-backup-name-defaults-to-timestamp"`.
-This ensures your unique modifications are safe and sound.

 ## Customization and Updates 🛠

 CodeMonkeys is designed to grow and adapt with you.
 The framework provides several built-in features that allow you to tailor the project to your needs.